codewithkyle/craft-fieldbuddy/README.md

         composer require field-buddy/field-buddy

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Field Buddy.

-## Field Buddy Overview

--Insert text here-

-## Configuring Field Buddy

--Insert text here-

-## Using Field Buddy

--Insert text here-

-## Field Buddy Roadmap

-Some things to do, and ideas for potential features:

-* Release it

-Brought to you by [Kyle Andrews](https://kyleandrews.dev/)